 Alabama, Arizona, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Mississippi, Missouri, Nebraska, Nevada, New Mexico, North Carolina, South Carolina, Tennessee, Texas, Wisconsin

 Certain situations may disqualify you from receiving a tax break.
 For example, your name must be on both the paperwork to buy a car and the paperwork to sell a car in order for the tax break to apply.
 Check with your tax professional and your Woody’s Sales Consultant for details.

 If all titleholders cannot be present, you must speak to a Business Office Associate before selling a car to Woody’s.

 In some cases, we may be able to accept a Power of Attorney, allowing someone else to sign on the absent titleholder’s behalf.
 If a titleholder is deceased, you may have to transfer the title into your name before Woody’s can buy your car.
 This can usually be done by taking the title and supporting papers to the local titling office.
 However, because this process varies by state, ask a Business Office Associate for more information.

 In most cases, you can sell your leased car in almost the same way as any other financed car.
 We’ll appraise the car or truck, then contact the leasing company for a payoff quote and process any equity you might have.
 Please note that some leasing companies will not allow you to sell the car prior to the expiration of the lease.
 Also, be aware that your leased car might not be eligible for the trade-in tax savings described above.
-Check with your leasing company for complete details.16.
-What if I owe more on my car than the amount of your appraisal offer?
+Check with your leasing company for complete details.

 If you don’t have the title we can’t complete the appraisal and purchase your vehicle.
 Likewise, if the vehicle isn’t in equal or better condition than it was appraised we cannot purchase your vehicle.